AUAP/AP2017/README.md

 ##TASKS:
 1. Individual weekly mini exercises + peer feedback
-2. Peer-tutoring: within 20 mins in-class presentation
+2. Peer-tutoring/Peer-feedback: within 30 mins in-class presentation with respondents
 3. FINAL group project - in the form of a “readme” and a “runme” (software) packaged + in class presentation
 4. Oral exam (Date: to be confirmed)